kieran-gray/kgdev.me/src/pages/posts/quest-exactly-once-p2.md

 pubDate: 2025-07-13
 description: 'Attempting to achieve exactly-once event delivery semantics in my FernLabour.com codebase.'
 author: 'Kieran Gray'
 excerpt: The adventure continues.
 In our last post we started the quest for the holy grail of distributed systems - Exactly-Once delivery.
-We tackled the first half of the problem by building a reliable producer with a transactional outbox, guaranteeing that we will never lose an event.
-This is a big step forward, we’ve moved from At-Most-Once delivery to an At-Least-Once delivery guarantee.
+We tackled the first half of the problem by building a reliable producer with a transactional outbox...
 image:
   src:
   alt: